rahul4732saini/fise/doc/getting-started.md

 <h1 align=center>Getting Started</h1>

 Welcome to **FiSE (File Search Engine)**!
-This comprehensive guide will walk you through the steps to install FiSE, set it up, and perform basic operations.
+This comprehensive guide will walk you through the steps to install FiSE, set it up, and perform basic operations with it.

 <h2 align=center>Introduction</h2>

-**FiSE (File Search Engine)** is a powerful cross-platform command line utility designed for performing seamless file, directory, and data search and manipulation operations.
+**FiSE (File Search Engine)** is a powerful cross-platform command line utility designed for performing seamless file, directory, and data search and delete operations.
 It empowers users with the ability to perform comprehensive search operations using intuitive SQL-like commands streamlining file management tasks, making it simple to locate, query, and modify files and directories with precision and efficiency.
-Additionally, this utility allows exporting search records to files and databases in a professional manner.
-Ideal for developers, system administrators, and power users, FiSE enhances productivity by providing a robust and flexible toolset for all file system operations.
+Additionally, this utility also allows exporting search records to files and databases in a professional manner.
+Ideal for developers, data analysts, system administrators, and power users, FiSE enhances productivity by providing a robust and flexible toolset for advanced search and delete operations.

-<h2 align=center>Installation</h2>
+<h2 align=center>Setup</h2>

 This section will walk you through the steps to install and setup FiSE on your system.